 Just a few years ago, Seattle's economy was as hot and strong as its coffee, which put relentless upward pressure on prices.
 COVID-19 offered some respite from the persistent cost increases, but the Emerald City still remains one of the priciest cities in the nation.

 It's not hard to divine why.
 As a major hub for the technology industry, Seattle is awash in high-paid jobs.
 Microsoft (MSFT) and Amazon.com (AMZN) are both based in the area, as are many smaller high-tech companies.

 As with every city on this list, housing costs are the main driver of Seattle's sticker shock.
-Housing-related costs for renters and homeowners are triple the U.S. average, according to the Cost of Living Index.
+Housing-related costs, including insurance, for renters and homeowners are more than three times the U.S. average, according to C2ER.

 But the high prices hardly end there.
-Transportation, healthcare and groceries run anywhere from 22% to 29% higher than what the typical American pays.
-And miscellaneous goods and services cost about 36% more, on average.
+Groceries, transportation, healthcare and miscellaneous goods and services run anywhere from 24% to 32% higher than what the typical American pays.
+Utilities, however, run only about 5% above the national average.

 Although the state of Washington presents a mixed picture when it comes to taxes on retirees, it does happen to be one of the most tax-friendly states for middle-class families.

 |Median home value:||$812,800|

 Few cities can top Los Angeles for excess and glamor, but most of its residents don't work in Hollywood or shop on Rodeo Drive.
 While high living expenses make L.A. one of the most expensive cities to live in the U.S., median annual incomes are a paltry $655 above the national level.